sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 data is “Geelong”.
 We can see that Geelong (39 finals) played in more finals than any other team during the 1987 to 2010 period.
 It is also worth noting that in the ``Descriptives`` Table no results are calculated for Mean, Median, Minimum or Maximum.
-Thit is because the ``afl.finalists`` variable is a nominal text variable so it makes no sense to calculate these values.
+This is because the ``afl.finalists`` variable is a nominal text variable so it makes no sense to calculate these values.